douglastgordon/Quizzical/docs/api-endpoints.md

 - `DELETE /api/setitems/:id`

 ### Tags
-- A note's tags will be included in the note show template
+- A sets's tags will be included in the set show template